 Emotionally agile people “are able to tolerate high levels of stress and to endure setbacks, while remaining engaged, open and receptive.
 They understand that life isn’t always easy but they continue to act according to their most cherished values and pursue their biggest long-term goals.
 They still experience feelings like anger and sadness – who doesn’t? – but they face these with curiosity, self-compassion and acceptance.”

 Does that sound like an approach to life you would like to develop?
-Get in touch today if you would like to see how talking therapy could help.
+Get in touch by email or call me on 07428 396671 today if you would like to see how talking therapy could help.
+You can also join my mailing list here.